semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Php 7.3.21 -> 7.3.22
 - Php 7.4.9 -> 7.4.10

+To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of September 7, 2020
 **(Improved) New UI improvements and fixes**